jmalaverri/iTemp2Facts/README.md

 # Project Title

-Enriching Knowledge Bases with Temporal Meta-facts
+Extracting temporal meta-information from knowledge Bases

 ## Getting Started

-This repository contains the first version of our work titled "Enriching Knowledge Bases with Temporal Meta-facts".
+This repository contains the first version of our work titled "Extracting temporal meta-information from knowledge Bases".
 Since this is a work in progress, several improvements will be added later.
 The goal here was only to test our approach at the expense of inefficiency of running times.
-The algorithm that implements the rules can be found in the inferTempMetafactsipynb file.
+The algorithm that implements the reasoning to obtain temporal information can be found in the inferTempMetafactsipynb file.
 We use jupyter notebook to facilitate the reproduction of the work.
 Files generated are stored in outputs folder.

 ### Prerequisites